AkerBP/deos-cognite-functions-template/README.md

     return df_out.to_json()
 ```
   where the ***only modification required is a programmatic setup of your calculation in the `calculation` function*** (defined in `transformation.py`), taking as input a data dictionary `data` containing all parameters for your Cognite Function and a list `ts_inputs` of time series inputs.
 A function `assert_df` is dedicated to check that what the `calculation` function returns is in compliance with the requirements of the template.
 A list of required and optional arguments to the `data` dictionary can be found in `run_functions.ipynb`.
-- **`transformation.py`**: script defining the calculation(s) to transform the input time series.
-The main function running a calculation (i.e., the one retrieved from `data["calculation_function"]` in the `handle` function) should return a `pandas.DataFrame` where each column corresponds to one of the time series outputs.
+- **`transformation.py`**: script defining the `main_transformation` to transform the input time series.
+This should return a `pandas.DataFrame` where each column corresponds to one of the time series outputs.
 The returned dataframe should follow these requirements:
   - must have a pandas datetime index representing the timestamp for each value
   - the columns should be set to the output names defined in the data dictionary, i.e., `data["ts_output"].keys()`

-  The main function should follow the naming convention `main_*calc_name*`, where *calc_name* is a descriptive name of the calculation function, while utility functions for the main function should **not** have the prefix `main_`.
-The script may include multiple different (main) calculation functions, as long they are named differently and defined with the prefix `main_`.
+  The script may import utility functions from other .py files located in the same folder.
 - **`requirements.txt`**: file containing Python package requirements to run the Cognite Function.
-This is automatically generated when creating an instance of your Cognite Function in `src/run_functions.ipynb` (where additional imported packages are specified in the `add_packages` parameter), but it is recommended to double-check the consistency of the file
+This is automatically generated when creating an instance of your Cognite Function in `Deploy.ipynb`, specifying required packages for running *any* Cognite Function.
+If additional packages are used in `transformation.py`, the file needs to be modified to reflect the dependencies of these packages
 - **`zip_handle.zip`**: a Cognite File scoped to the dataset that our function is associated with

 *A client secret is required to deploy the function to CDF.
 This means that we need to authenticate with a Cognite client using app registration (see section Authentication with Python SDK), **not** through interactive login.
 This requirement is not yet specified in the documentation from Cognite.
 The request of improving the documentation of Cognite Functions has been sent to the CDF team to hopefully resolve any confusions regarding deployment.*